hirosystems/clarinet/components/clarinet-sdk-wasm/README.md

 npm run build:wasm
 ```

-Alternatively, it's also possible to build the packages separately:
+Alternatively, it's also possible to build the packages separately.
+It should only be done for development purpose.

 **Build for node**